 For those in the UPMC HMO - UPMC Health Plan is waiving any applicable deductibles for coronavirus diagnostic testing when ordered by a member's treating medical provider.
 Further information can be found on the UPMC Health Plan website.

 Teleaddiction Services through Bright Heart Health with Specialist Copay

-For those in the Highmark PPO - Effective March 21, your Highmark Blue Shield PPO plan includes an in-network telemedicine benefit, which allows you to have a live virtual visit with a healthcare provider.
+For those in the Highmark PPO - The Highmark Blue Shield PPO plan includes an in-network telemedicine benefit, which allows you to have a live virtual visit with a healthcare provider.
 Setting up a virtual visit is easy.
 Click here for step-by-step instructions.
-Through March 31, 2021, the $10.00 virtual visit member copay will be waived for Highmark's telemedicine vendors listed below:
+Through June 30, 2021, the $10.00 virtual visit member copay will be waived for Highmark's telemedicine vendors listed below:

 In response to COVID-19, Highmark has launched teleaddiction services through Bright Heart Health for members residing in Delaware, Pennsylvania, and West Virginia only.
 Bright Heart is available 24x7 so members can receive treatment right in their home, by way of PCP referral, warm emergency room handoff or member self-referral.
 Bright Heart and teleaddiction is intended to prevent an increase in substance use deaths from overdose or medical complications arising from the extended confinement, stressors at home and the following:

 Please note that even though this service is provided in a “telemedicine format" it is NOT part of the telemedicine benefit.
 Bright Heart Health employs addiction specialists and is considered a specialist.
 As such the specialist cost sharing will apply accordingly.
 Refer to the flyer for more information.